komposter/CommunityPowerEA.com/_docs/signals-and-filters.md

 If enabled, EA will calculate the 'normal' spread: the average spread for the specified number of M1 bars.

-For now, this value is used only for the [MA filters](#ma-filters) to calculate the correction size: MA on the current bar is corrected by the half of the 'normal' spread.
+For now, this value is used:
+* for the [MA filters](#ma-filters) to calculate the correction size: MA on the current bar is corrected by the half of the 'normal' spread.
 Thus, signals for the pairs with high spread will be symmetrical.
+* for the Distance calculation: indicator value is limited by the [Min volatility to use (spreads)](/docs/volatility#min-volatility-to-use-spreads)

 Set 0 to disable this correction.